China–Iran relations: Caliphate era and Islamic golden age

 Tang sancai vase displaying Central Asian and Persian influence.
 8-9th century.
 Guimet Museum.

 After the Islamic conquest, Iran continued to flourish during the Islamic Golden Age, and its relations with China continued.
 In 751, the Abbasid Caliphate, which ruled Iran, was in dispute with the Tang dynasty of China over the control of the Syr Darya region during the Battle of Talas.
 The commander of the Abbasid army was Zayid ibn Salih, a Persian, and the commanders of the Tang army were Gao Xianzhi, a Goguryo Korean, alongside Li Siye and Duan Xiushi, both Chinese.
-After the Abbasids won the battle, relations improved, and there were no more conflicts between China and the Persians.
+After the Abbasids won the battle, relations improved, and there were no more conflicts between China and the Caliphate.